If you’re looking for an extensive list of things to in Phuket, Thailand you’re in the right place.

 Even when your stay in Phuket comes to an end you can keep helping by sponsoring a dog with a monthly donation.

-Check out the official website of Soi Dog Foundation for more information regarding their mission and other ways to support them.
+Check out the official website of the Soi Dog Foundation for more information regarding their mission and other ways to support them.

 Address: Soi Dog Foundation, 167/9 Moo 4, Soi Mai Khao 10, Tambon Mai Khao, Amphur Thalang, Phuket, Thailand